makersacademy/airport_challenge/README(Will).md

 ## What was my approach?

 My approach was to start simple and build the program up using the TDD process.
-Tbis meant doing: feature test, unit test, code, unit test, feature test and refactor.
+This meant doing: feature test, unit test, code, unit test, feature test and refactor.
 I pulled on similar resources that I had used throughout the Boris bikes challenge as well.
 I aimed for high test coverage and simple methods.

 ## Where did I get too?